||Aichivirus A (formerly

 named Aichi virus) is the type species of the genus

-This species contains three viruses (types) Aichi virus 1
+This species contains five viruses (genotypes) Aichi virus 1

 In a recent study a 234-amino acid (aa) fragment of a picornavirus